tolipenev/3shape_challenge/README.md

 # 3shape Challenge

-Application for calculating the remaining GitHub API points.
+Application for calculating if the GitHub API rates are above 10% of your total.

 ## Getting the source code